VarshilRathod101/Wede5020/README.md

 Changed head banner width and height to max-width: 100% height: auto;  width: 100%; had them fixed at  height of 350px and width of 1525px  .
 Added a introduction paragraph for the contact page  .

+Part 2 feedback improvement

+-External Stylesheet

+An external CSS file named style.css was created and linked to all pages: index.html, about.html, products.html, orders.html, enquiry.html, tutorial.html, and contact.html.
+Centralizing all styles in one file ensures consistency across pages and simplifies future updates or enhancements.

+-Base Styles

+CSS Reset:
+margin: 0; padding: 0; box-sizing: border-box;
+Ensures consistent spacing and layout behavior across all browsers, eliminating unexpected gaps and default styling

+Body Styling:
+Background color: black (#000000) for a sleek, modern look Text color: white (#ffffff) for high contrast and readability
+Font: Arial, Helvetica, sans-serif for standard content; Story Script, cursive for main headings to add visual elegance Font size: 1.0625rem for readable text
+Line-height: 1.6 for comfortable reading
+Padding: 20px prevents content from touching screen edges

+Color Scheme & Theme:
+ark theme with bright accent colors: gold, aqua, lawn green, pink, and orange Colors used for headings, buttons, hover effects, image captions, and borders Enhances visual hierarchy and creates a cohesive design

+Media Queries / Responsive Design:
+Tablet (768px–1023px): Adjusts navigation, banners, headings, product layouts, forms, videos, and maps; switches multi-column layouts to 2-column grids
+Mobile (≤768px): Converts layouts to single or two-column grids; resizes images, text, navigation, and videos to fit smaller screens

+-Navigation

+Horizontal navigation bar built using Flexbox
+Styling:
+White borders, rounded corners, nd hover glow in gold Uniform padding ensures clickable areas are user-friendly Centered alignment for balance and symmetry
+Fully responsive: adjusts spacing, font sizes, and button widths for tablets and mobile devices

+-Hero Banner & Animations

+Hero banners: max-width: 100%; height: auto ensures images scale properly without distortion Keyframe animation (popIn) used: starts small and semi-transparent, then scales to full size with opacity transition Golden glow added with box-shadow to highlight hero banners and create a visually striking entrance

+-Sections: Mission, Vision, Team

+Colored borders match the section’s theme (aqua, lawn green, pink) Rounded images (border-radius) create a modern look Captions below images use color-coordinated text to enhance readability Padding and spacing ensure content is not crowded and maintains a clean layout Subtle box shadows add depth and visual separation

+-Product & Promotion Cards

+roducts (Wedding Cakes, Custom Cakes, Cupcakes, Pastries):
+Grid layouts (display: grid) with equal-width columns Hover effects: scale-up and glow (transform: scale(1.15); box-shadow) for interactive feedback Captions colored o match the border or section theme Promotional cards and mini-containers:
+Flexbox layout for equal spacing
+Hover glow applied to images for visual emphasis Rounded corners and shadows enhance modern design

+-Buttons & Call-to-Actions

+Call-to-action buttons styled with:
+Borders and rouned corners (border-radius)
+Hover lift effect: subtle movement on hover (transform: translateY(-0.25em)) Glow (box-shadow) matching the theme color
+Submit buttons in forms follow the same theme, maintaining consistency

+-Forms

+nput fields and textareas:
+Bottom borders in theme colors (gold or aqua)
+Focus effects with glow highlight to indicate active fields Consistent spacing and alignment for readability Section-specific forms:
+Order and review forms designed with clear structure Labels bolded and colored to match the theme

+-Typography

+Input fields and textareas:
+Bottom borders in theme colors (gold or aqua)
+Focus effects with glow highlight to indicate active fields Consistent spacing and alignment for readability Section-specific forms:
+Order and review forms designed with clear structure Labels bolded and colored to match the theme

+-Images

+Rounded corners (border-radius) applied consistently Hover effects: scale-up and glow to indicate interactivity Captions color-coordinated with borders or section theme Shadow effects (box-shadow) create depth and highlight images

+-Grids and Layouts

+Flexible grids for products and tutorials:
+Multi-column layouts for desktop
+Adjusted to 2 columns for tablets and single column for mobile Flexbox and grid combination used for responsive, balanced layout Gap spacing ensures elements do not overlap and content is visually organised

 -PART 3

 -Accordions